 - Helping those affected adjust to social, physical, mental and lifestyle changes

-Be Inspired Foundation is supportive of funding the following forms of active rehabilitation with their beneficiary scholarships.
+The Be Inspired Foundation funds the following forms of active rehabilitation with their beneficiary scholarships.

 Exercise programs are to be prescribed under the guidance of an Accredited Exercise Physiologist.